csglab/DiffRAC/README.md

 ### mode

-Either `condition` or `sample`.
+Either "condition" or "sample".
 Optionally, for large sample sizes, a condition-specific analysis can be performed, using the `condition` option, instead of a sample-specific investigation.
 This will significantly decrease the run time.
 The default is `mode="condition"`

 ### bias